minsikim-42/kms_c_games/kms_pixel_shooting_game/README.md

 Fix- balance fix (bomb damage 0.3->0.06, hill 0.07 -> 0.4, changed zone_timing), hill zone size 30->45, now zone is grow up

 **22.4.18** : psg_v22.1
-update- Now get argument, 1 or 2.
+update- Now you can play with MAC! and executable file get argument, 1 or 2.
 1 is solo, 2 is multi.